-ICMA's Local Government Excellence Awards celebrate the value of professional management and honors creative contributions to professional local government leadership.
-The Awards highlight public awareness of the value of professional management and its impact to the quality of life in our communities.
-An independent Awards Evaluation Panel comprised of U.S. and international ICMA members selects each years' award recipients.
+ICMA's Local Government Excellence Awards celebrate the value of professional management and honor creative contributions to professional local government leadership.
+These awards highlight public awareness of the value of professional management and its impact on the quality of life in our communities.

 Categories and Eligibility

 Recognize individual achievement that may have been accomplished through tenure with a number of local governments or organizations.
 Individuals can be nominated in only one Professional Award category per year.

 - Award for Career Excellence in Memory of Mark E. Keane: Recognizes an outstanding chief local government administrator who has fostered representative democracy by enhancing the effectiveness of local elected officials and by consistently initiating creative and successful programs.

 Eligibility: ICMA full membership, a minimum of 10 years of executive, senior-level service to the profession, and endorsement by a past or present elected official.

 - Award for Career Development in Memory of L. P. Cookingham: Recognizes an outstanding local government administrator who has made a significant contribution to the career development of new talent in professional local government management.